AaronLuo00/crisp-pipeline/pipeline_modules/README.md

 - **Output**: Patient data saved to `extracted_patient_data/` at project root
 - **Reports**: Statistics and summaries saved to `output/5_extraction/`

+**Note on Visit Timestamps**: The extracted data contains visit records where start time equals end time.
+This originates from the raw OMOP CDM data.
+These records are preserved as they still represent valid medical events.

 ## Performance Optimizations

 The pipeline has been optimized with parallel processing capabilities: